 information such as symbol tables and other cross

-in the first place would be pointless.
-But even if I had
+ASM101S in the first place would be pointless.
+But

-such original assembly listings, one wouldn't expect them to be
+even if I had such original assembly listings, one wouldn't expect

-at least to the point that no warning or error messages are likely
+would be error-free, at least to the point that no warning or

-to appear in any assembly listings.
+error messages are likely to appear in any assembly listings.

 With that said, there is some assembly-listing-like material

-available.
-Among the files presently publicly visible, I
+earlier sections.
+Among the files presently publicly

-refer to the
+visible, I refer to the

 folder called RUNLST in our source-code repository, which